planetscale/nextjs-starter/README.md

 ## Set up the database

-Create a PlanetScale database.

-//TODO

-Create a password for your database.

-//TODO
+Create a PlanetScale database in the [dashboard](https://app.planetscale.com/) or by using the [CLI](https://planetscale.com/cli).
+Then, create a Connection string for your database by following the [documentation](https://docs.planetscale.com/concepts/connection-strings).

 Copy the `.env.local.example` file as `.env.local` and update the `DATABASE_URL` property with the following format.